node-red/node-red.github.io/docs/api/storage/methods/index.md

 ---------|----------------------
 settings | the runtime settings

-Returns a promise that resolves when the storage system is initalised.
+Returns a promise that resolves when the storage system is initialised.

 ### Storage.getFlows()